 An Ommaya reservoir is a quarter-sized, soft, plastic, dome-shaped device that is placed under your scalp.
-It’s connected to a catheter (thin, flexible tube) that’s placed through your brain, in one of your ventricles (see Figures 1 and 2).
+It’s connected to a catheter (thin, flexible tube) that’s placed in one of the ventricles in your brain (see Figures 1 and 2).
 Your ventricles are hollow spaces that make cerebrospinal fluid (CSF), which surrounds your brain and spinal cord.

 An Ommaya reservoir will help your healthcare provider:

 - Get samples of your CSF.
 Your healthcare provider can check your CSF for cancer cells or infections.

 - Give you medication, such as chemotherapy, monoclonal antibodies, or antibiotics, directly into your CSF.

 These procedures are referred to as an “Ommaya reservoir tap.”
 You may need fewer spinal taps if you have an Ommaya reservoir.

 Your Ommaya reservoir will be placed during a surgery.
 Your doctor or nurse will explain the details of your surgery.
 Your nurse will help you get ready and will give you a resource called Getting Ready for Surgery.
 You can also search for the resource at www.mskcc.org/pe.